Backyard Bird Predators

 - Use baffles placed over the top or under the house or feeder to prevent backyard bird predators from reaching your bird house or feeder.
 (Just remember raccoons are larger and larger baffles are needed to keep them at bay.)

-- Use seed catchers under your feeders to prevent the seed from falling to the ground where birds who like to feed on the ground will dine.
+- Use seed catchers under your feeders to prevent most of the seed from falling to the ground where birds who like to feed on the ground will dine.
+This of course makes them more vulnerable to attack.
 More on this to come next.

 What Particular Problems do Bird Feeders Pose?